UiL-OTS-labs/jspsych-cam-rec/README.md

 https://www.luftrum.com/free-field-recordings/

-## Licence
+## License

-Copyright (c) 2021 UiL OTS Labs, Faculty of Humanities, Utrecht University
+All original code is copyright (c) 2021 UiL OTS Labs, Faculty of Humanities, Utrecht University and licensed under the GPLv2.
+Please see `jspsych/LICENSE` for further license information.

-Please see jspsych/LICENSE for further licence information
+Sounds, images, and videos used or adapted for the experiment are used with permission but may be subject to different license terms and copyright.